swyddfa/arlunio/docs/glossary.rst

    transpose
        Transposing a matrix is the act of flipping the matrix around its principal diagonal. *All the columns become rows and the rows become columns*.

+   tox
+      `tox <https://tox.readthedocs.io/en/latest/>`_ is tool commonly found in Python projects that automates the process of running various tasks against multiple Python versions or environments.

+   Travis
+      `Travis <https://travis-ci.org>`_ is a continuous integration service that will automatically run the tests whenever changes are made to the repository and will report on any failures.
+It can also be configured to handle releases.